UniBo NLP Logo

 Example script:

-docker run -v /home/molfetta/project1:/workdir
+docker run -v /home/molfetta/project1:/workspace

 -v /llms:/llms project1_image_name